robin-thomas/zenith/README.md

 bid = 0.7 * base cost per click + 0.2 * Gitcoin Passport score + 0.1 * remaining balance of campaign.
 ```

 This bid is used only to determine the auction winner.
-The cost per click is calculated using a different formula (explained in the next section).
+The cost per click is calculated using a different formula (explained in #calculation-of-rewards).

 ### Ad Clicks